 “I hope that firms will realize that consumers prefer simple and straightforward pricing to pricing that they do not understand,” says Vicki Morwitz, a professor of marketing at the Stern School of Business at New York University.
 “While consumers may be fooled once by paying for an unexpected surcharge because they do not want to have to begin their shopping all over or admit that they made a mistake, they will be less likely to want to do business again with a firm they feel tricked them into paying more than they thought they should.”

 Consumers are fighting back by lobbying for more legislation, filing class-action lawsuits and punishing ﬁrms with negative online reviews, she continues.
-Consumers won one battle last spring when the Royal Bank of Canada backed off its plan to introduce pay-to-pay transaction fees for investment contributions and some mortgage, loan and credit-card payments.
+Consumers won one 2015 battle when the Royal Bank of Canada backed off its plan to introduce pay-to-pay transaction fees for investment contributions and some mortgage, loan and credit-card payments.
 Still, Canadian banks have managed to pull in billions by nickel-and-diming customers on service fees—in 2014, TD took in $2.15 billion in service fees, or about 11 per cent of its total revenue.
 In 2015, the six biggest Canadian banks made a collective $35 billion in total earnings—up a full $1.5 billion from 2014, thanks in large part to banking fees.

 As for drip pricing, it’s technically legal, but in 2013 the Competition Bureau of Canada filed legal action against furniture stores Leon’s and the Brick, claiming their buy-now-pay-later schemes are “deceptive marketing practices.”